CoconutMacaroon/Broccoli/README.md

     forward;
 }
 ```

+### Comments
+You may comment your code with the traditional syntax of `//<your comment here>` To be more specific, your comment must match this regex: `\/\/[ a-zA-Z0-9]*`.
+It defines that a comment starts with two slashes, then it may contain any number of spaces, letters (upper-and-lower case), and digits (`0 - 9`).
+It must span one and only one line.

 ## Code files

 Code files contain: one or more commands, and zero or one function.
-Do NOT put blank lines in the code.
-The file should NOT end with a blank line, but the final line of code.
+Do NOT put blank lines in the code, although a blank line at the end IS valid.

 ## To-do
 - [x] Add walls
 - [x] Add functions
 - [x] Validate code inside functions
 - [x] Add file IO
+- [x] Add comments
 - [ ] Add ability to fire lasers in all directions
 - [x] Add sound effects
 - [ ] Add win condition

+## Attribution